 Licorice (Glycyrrhiza glabra)

-Licorice has long been used in india; there, it is used in over 1000 different Ayurvedic remedies.
+Licorice has long been used in India; there, it is used in over 1000 different Ayurvedic remedies.
 For use against Candida, licorice is packed with about 25 different chemicals that are known antifungals.
 You can take this herb internally and use it externally as a topical treatment.
 Licorice root can also stop Candida biofilm and germ tube (hyphal) growth.
-Consequently, licorice should be an herb you try to procure for your herbal yeast infection treatment.
+Consequently, licorice should be an herb you try to procure for your herbal treatment.

 Learn more here: Licorice for Yeast Infections

 Pau d’arco, indigenous to South America, is an herb that has long been used by natives of that area for medicinal purposes.
 Pau d’arco contains two naphthoquinones, lapachol and beta-lapachone, that help give this herb its Candida killing power.
 Often, the bark of these plants are utilized in decoctions or slaves for the express purpose of getting rid of a yeast infection.
 If you can, find a salve containing pau d’arco and follow the directions on the package to treat your infection.
 This herb has been proven to kill many different species of Candida, and thus should work for your unique situation!